 Brilliant course – all very relevant, useful, fantastic content

 Doctors of all grades, nurses, medical students and OHPs are invited to attend.
-Laypeople with a strong wilderness first aid background and interest in mountain medicine and adventure travel are welcome to attend but should contact WMT before booking.
 No prior climbing or expedition experience is required but you must be fit and capable of trekking for five days.
-The 4167m Mt.
-Toubkal summit is not always guaranteed (we were thwarted by unseasonably early snow in 2014 but previously boasted a 100% summit success record and regained this achievement in 2015!).
-It is a worthy objective.
-Whether you are flirting with the idea of accompanying a team up Kilimanjaro, bolstering your CV or simply want a fun, inspiring educational week in the Moroccan mountains, this great value annual expedition is for you.
-Once you arrive, all costs are covered in the fee.
+Whether you are flirting with the idea of accompanying a team up a mountain (Kilimanjaro perhaps?), bolstering your CV or simply want a fun, inspiring educational week in the Moroccan mountains, this great value annual expedition is for you.

 Expedition Structure & Content